KevinGutowski/Sketch-Updates/Sketch 56 Beta/What's New- Sketch 56 Beta.md

-Hello everyone!
-I'm back again to help document what has changed in the new beta release.
-55 has only a few changes compared to the massive release of 54.
-That being said, definitely be sure to check out the new URL scheme that lets you target particular commands of your plugin.
-You can even pass in query parameters!
-Super neat.
-So neat, I've included a plugin example.
-Lastly, I wrote a little guide to [writing your first sketch plugin](https://medium.com/@kevingutowski/how-to-build-your-first-sketch-plugin-14c0e9e56bf0).
-If you know any new developers or designers interested in plugin development, be sure to send them that article!
+- Lots of documentation updates, be sure to read up on the documentation
+	- API updates are also documented there https://developer.sketch.com/plugins/updates/new-in-sketch-55 (you might see some similarities with my update posts here ;D)
+- Link to Matt's article
+- Link out to my post on getting your plugin to subscribe to autoupdates

 [< Sketch 55 Beta](https://sketchplugins.com/d/1394-what-s-new-sketch-beta-55)

-##### Last Edited: May 4, 2019
+##### Last Edited: July 11, 2019

 ---